 But for now, keep in mind to get these 3 items as they have a huge impact on your damage output:

 Since you are AD-carry and deal a lot of the damage compared to your other teammates the enemy team will focus you, and Banshee's Veil might save you from a certain CC which would have surely meant your death.

 Last Whisper - A great counter against armor stacking tanks (off and main tanks).
 It grants you both AD and armor penetration which boosts Piltover Peacemaker and Ace in the Hole.
 Suits Caitlyn perfect!
-I am often in doubt about picking this item or The Black Cleaver
+I am often in doubt about picking this item or Black Cleaver

-The Black Cleaver - It provides you damage and attack speed.
+Black Cleaver - It provides you damage and attack speed.
 Great for Caitlyn to stacking up her passive Headshot.
 The passive of this items reduces your targes armor by 15 for 5 seconds which stacks up to 3 times.
 This item isn't really meant to counter tanks, pick Last Whisper if you wish to counter a gank.
-With The Black Cleaver you should be focused on 3-4 hitting squishies.
+With Black Cleaver you should be focused on 3-4 hitting squishies.

 Lets look at what it does

 - Great kiting / hunting unique, slowing down the enemy.

 - Provides a good amount of health, to make you be more tanky (Means you might be able to survive a burst).
 This is a MUST as last item if your team lacks CC, only way to get protected is by kiting and using the slow that Frozen Mallet grants.
 AD, Health and slow.
 Wonderful combination.

 I'm going to list a few recommended builds that should be used in different kind of situations.

 - Build 1: For common games, with balanced teams or Attack Damage teams / My personal way of building Caitlyn